 Payment and Deposit Schedule

-For reservations requiring 1-2 cabins, a deposit of 30% of the cabin cost is due per person.
+For individual reservations a deposit of $1200 is due per person, $1800 for singles.
 Balance is due 90 days prior to departure.
-For reservations requiring 3 or more cabins, a deposit of 30% of the cabin cost is due per person.
-A second deposit of 30% of the cabin cost is due per person 180 days prior to departure and final payment for is due 90 days prior to departure.
+For reservations requiring 3 or more cabins, a deposit of $1200 is due per person, $1800 for singles.
+A second deposit of $1200 per person, $1800 for singles is due 180 days before departure.
+Final payment is due 90 days prior.
 All payments are NON-REFUNDABLE.
 All payments are subject to cancellation if payments are not received by the due dates.
 Airlines require full payment when tickets are issued.
-All payments may be made by Visa, Master Card, American Express, or check, and the Reservation Form may be submitted via our website. *HOLIDAY departures require an increased deposit of 40% from the regular terms and conditions.
+All payments may be made by Visa, Master Card, American Express, or check, and the Reservation Form may be submitted via our website. *Please inquire about HOLIDAY departures terms.

 Airfare